-Rib pain is usually caused by the increase in body size during pregnancy.
-In addition, the foetus inside you is growing bigger and bigger.
-Below are the most common causes of rib cage pain during pregnancy.
+Rib pain is caused by an increase in body size.
+Here are other common causes of rib pain during pregnancy:

-The growth of the uterus is the most common cause of rib pain.
-As the baby gets larger, the muscles on the ribs are forced apart, creating a strain.
-This can cause anything from mild discomfort to shooting bolts of pain.
+The growing uterus is the most common cause of rib pain.
+As the baby becomes bigger, the muscles on the ribs are forced apart, creating a strain.
+This can cause mild discomfort to sudden bolts of pain.
 In women with smaller hips or those carrying larger foetuses, the rib cage even faces the risk of fracture.

-A pregnant woman’s body is a sea of floating hormones.
-While hormones are essential during this time, the drastic increase in the amount causes other unwanted changes.
-Progesterone, which is essential for uterine contractions, can soften the rib muscles and ligaments, making them prone to soreness.
-The jump in oestrogen levels can raise the chances of gallstones forming, which can occasionally become big enough to induce pain.
+The hormone progesterone – which is essential for uterine contractions – can soften the rib muscles and ligaments, making them prone to soreness.
+The rise in oestrogen levels can increase the chances of gallstones forming, which can occasionally become big enough to induce pain.

-The baby is going to grow larger through the course of the pregnancy.
-This means that body aches cannot generally be avoided.
-However, there are some things you can do to prevent them from becoming unbearable.
+Although body aches cannot be avoided, there are some things you can do to prevent them from becoming unbearable.

 Gallstones are worsened by the rise in oestrogen levels but are actually caused by an unbalanced diet.
 Reduce your fat intake to lower the risks.

-A chiropractor is a doctor who knows how to adjust the skeletal system of your body.
-Visiting one regularly will stop your bone structure from receiving undue stress during your pregnancy.
+A chiropractor has specialist knowledge about the skeletal system.
+Visiting one regularly will prevent your bones from undue stress during pregnancy.

-As you enter into the late stage of pregnancy, the added weight will induce a loss of coordination and balance.
-A drooping spine will only serve to worsen the pain in your ribs.
-Ensure you keep your body upright and lean back while sitting and walking, which prevents your breasts from generating muscular tension in your rib cage.
-Also try sleeping on both sides, especially the more painful side for some temporary relief.
+In the later stage of pregnancy, a drooping spine will worsen the pain in your ribs.
+Keep your body upright and lean back while sitting and walking to prevent muscular tension in your rib cage.
+Sleeping to the painful side can provide temporary relief.

-It will be beneficial to invest in one of these oversized exercise balls.
-Lie on the back against the ball and perform a few rolls.
-This will stretch your rib muscles and relieve the pain.
-Ensure you know the correct form for this exercise before doing it.
-Ask your doctor’s advice as well.
+Invest in an exercise ball.
+Lean against the ball and perform a few rolls.
+This will stretch your rib muscles and relieve pain.
+Ensure you do it correctly.

-Nothing is more important than supporting your body during your pregnancy.
-There are several supportive products available that both support your body and keep your baby safe.
-For example, nursing bras, maternity pillows, and lumbar support products allow for a good posture at all times.
-You can also use a special pregnancy belt to keep your belly from straining your ribcage.
+Nothing is as important as supporting your body during pregnancy.
+There are several supportive products that support your body and keep your baby safe.
+For example, nursing bras, maternity pillows, and lumbar support products allow you to maintain the right posture.
+You can also use a pregnancy belt.

-Massaging your body is a simple but effective means of getting some of that much-needed relief.
-Try out some simple massage techniques that you can find online or hire a masseuse skilled at dealing with pregnant clients.
+Massaging your body is a simple and effective way of getting relief.
+You can find simple massage techniques online or hire a skilled masseur.

-This is a condition only occurring during pregnancy.
+This is a condition that happens during pregnancy.
 Its symptoms are extreme abdominal pain, excess protein in the urine and high blood pressure.

 The symptoms of HELLP include intense rib pain, nausea, vomiting, dizziness, and headaches.
 You need to go to a doctor immediately if you experience these symptoms.